-You may check out this guide How To fix Windows Crashes Continuously if still, windows crash then there is chances are high that windows infected with the virus – malware which cause windows to crash continuously.
-Also if you notice after installing a specific application you getting system crashes problem then there may be change either the application is not compatible with current windows or you installed virus malware on your system
+You may check out this guide How To fix Windows Crashes Continuously if still, windows crash then there is chances are high that windows is infected with the virus – malware which causes windows to crash continuously.
+Also if you notice after installing a specific application you getting system crashes problem then there may be a change either the application is not compatible with current windows or you installed virus malware on your system

 Suspicious Disk Drive usage